 Step 1: Do Your Research

-There are two main types of research that every RFP responder should perform before they begin writing: external and internal.
+There are two main types of research that every responder should perform before they begin the RFP writing proposal process: external and internal.

 External research focuses on your prospect and competition and seeks to uncover the answers to questions like: What are your prospect’s needs?
 What is your competitor offering?
 Based on what you know about your prospect’s pain points and goals, what are the most persuasive reasons they would choose your solution over a competitor’s?